 It is simple to pair the Earin A-3 earbuds the first time: press the button at the back of the charging case while the pair of earbuds have been docked.
 This will allow them to connect via Bluetooth 5.0.

-It also supports the high-quality aptX Bluetooth codec, which neither the AirPods Pro nor the Galaxy Buds Pro can boast of being able to do.
+It also supports the high-quality aptX Bluetooth codec, which neither Apple’s AirPods Pro nor the Galaxy Buds Pro can boast of being able to do.
 The range of the Bluetooth connectivity is great, though.

-The Earin A-3 earbuds will reliably pair with a source device each time you remove the buds from the cause.
+The Earin A:3 earphones will reliably pair with a source device each time you remove the buds from the cause.

-I love the way that the Earin A-3 handles these inputs.
-The tiny, pill-shaped touch sensor was created for voice assistants.
-To play or pause, all you need is to double-tap one earbud anywhere you want.
+I was pleasantly surprised by how the Earin A-3 bit trickier handles these inputs.
+The tiny, pill-shaped touch controls were created for voice assistants.
+To play or pause, you only need to double-tap one earbud anywhere you want.

-Earin has put big, 14.3mm, dynamic drivers in the Earin A-3 true wireless earbuds.
+Earin has put big, 14.3mm, dynamic drivers in the Earin A-3 true wireless buds.
 The custom-built speakers quickly disillusioned me.

-First, credit must be given to the left/right hearing detection.
+First, credit must be given to the left/right ear detection.
 It never lost track of which side it was.
-This enabled the Earin A-3’s impressively large soundstage to be demonstrated.
+This enabled the Earin A-3’s impressively wide soundstage to be demonstrated.

-Although there is a lot more ambient sound, it doesn’t make the mix less clear.
+Although there is much more ambient sound, it doesn’t make the mix less clear.
 The Earin A-3’s ability to separate all recording elements to preserve detail is one of its most impressive sonic characteristics.
-The Earin A-3 can be used to drown out any nearby noises by sitting at high volumes.
+The Earin A-3 can be used to drown out any ambient noise by sitting at high volumes.

 You also get a decent amount of bass punch.
-This gives you the power and detail that electronic, rock, and metal music requires without losing any details.
+This gives you the power and detail that electronic, rock, and metal music require without losing details.

-This is important for tracks that have a lot of distortion or overdrive effects.
+This is important for tracks with a lot of distortion or overdrive effects.
 Royal Blood’s Typhoons, which featured spiraling bass, sounded filthy in a good way.

 Frequency balance is generally good, with the bass, mids, and treble not threatening to overwhelm or even compete with each other.
-Although vocals may be a little closer to the front, podcasts are still very listenable.
+Although vocals may be a little closer to the front, podcasts are still an every listening experience.
 Video audio always stays in sync, too.

 Earin A-3’s battery life is even worse.
-Earin claims 5 hours battery life of playback on a single charge and 30 hours with repeated charging.
-Although the latter sounds great, the first is not.
-In practice, I could not even get the whole 5 hours.
+Despite their compact size, Earin claims 5 hours battery time of playback on a single charge and 30 hours with repeated charging.
+Although the latter music sounds great, the first is not.
+In practice, I could not even get the whole five hours.

-My first run was only 3 hours and 5 minutes.
+My first run was only three hours and 5 minutes.
 I tried to keep my volume at 50%, but that didn’t work.
 This seemed almost too low, so I recharged my batteries and tried again.
-I reached 3 hours 15 minutes.

 Some wireless earbuds may not be as durable as the JLab Epic Air Sport ANC.
 Not even four hours.
 This isn’t very pleasant, and you shouldn’t expect to get 30 hours out of your charging case.

 It’s not much more than a headset for calling.
-Roland, our UK editor, and my mic test subject, said I sounded crackly when using the Earin A-3 microphones.
-The fact that the earbuds don’t poke outwards makes speech pickup more difficult for the microphones.
+Roland, our UK editor and my mic test subject, said I sounded crackly when using the Earin A-3 microphones.
+The tiny earbuds don’t poke outwards makes speech pickup more difficult for the microphones.

 I also felt as though I was speaking to them from far away, and there was a noticeable echo in the room.

 It should be noted that I could still be heard clearly enough to be understood by others.
 I was never asked to repeat my words.
-However, I sound less distorted than when using my phone’s microphone.
+However, on a few occasions, I sound less distorted than when using my phone’s microphone.
 Also, stepping outside onto my balcony made a huge wind noise at the other end.

 Are high-quality earbuds worth the investment?